taylordreyer/taylordreyer/README.md

   <br>
   <br>

-  ### Hello World!
-Feel free to waste time we both know you don't have in the dino gif. 🦖😉
+  ### 🦖 Hello World!
+Take a break and enjoy the dino gif. 😉

 </div>